sherrymax/aps-examples/aps-esignature-using-docusign/readme.md

 > Note down the `AUTHORIZATION CODE`.

+> The `AUTHORIZATION CODE` will expire in 2 minutes.
+Within that time, it should be used to generate the `ACCESS TOKEN`

 ### 5. Generate the ENCODED KEY in POSTMAN

 Encoded Key has to be generated using the `Integration Key` and `Secret Key` that we've already noted down.